by anthony on 08/31/10 at 4:35 pm

 Users will also tend to search for all the red asterisks on a form to make sure they have filled out all the required fields before submission.
 The red asterisks make users more fearful about making errors, which can affect your form completion rate.
 While filling out forms isn’t an activity to get excited about, users should at least be able to fill out a form without stress or confusion.
 Red asterisks put users on edge before they even begin.

 Having less visual noise on your forms not only makes your form easier on the eyes, but it makes filling them out faster.
-You won’t put users on edge with alarming red asterisks, and they won’t have to figure out which fields are required or not.
+You won’t put users on edge with alarming red asterisks, nor will they have to figure out which fields are required.
 By spotting the few marked optional fields, the user automatically knows that the other fields are required.

 There is one time when you should mark required fields.
 That’s when the user makes an error and accidentally submits the form without filling out the required fields correctly.
-In this situation, marking the required fields the user made an error on is helpful because they have just submitted the form and now need to know which fields need correction.
+Marking the required fields the user made an error on is helpful because they have just submitted the form and need to know which fields to correct.
 The marked fields are more of a signal to users than noise in this situation.